velvia/links/rust.md

 * [Calling Rust from Java](http://stackoverflow.com/questions/30258427/calling-rust-from-java) - especially see the hint for using jnr-ffi
 * [Exposing a Rust library to C](https://www.greyblake.com/blog/2017-08-10-exposing-rust-library-to-c/) - has some great tips on creating .so's and working with strings

+[Speed without wizardry](http://fitzgeraldnick.com/2018/02/26/speed-without-wizardry.html) - how using Rust is safer and better than using hacks in Javascript

 ### Cool Data Structures

 * [hashbrown](https://crates.io/crates/hashbrown) - This crate is a Rust port of Google's high-performance SwissTable hash map, about 8x faster than built in hash map, with lower memory footprint